rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 ## Understanding the smart contract

-To create our ERC721 Token, we will import `ERC721Full` from Open Zeppelin.
+To create our ERC-721 Token, we will import `ERC721Full` from OZ.
 This library itself imports several other libraries such as `SafeMath.sol`, the standards for this kind of token and some extra features, like enumeration and metadata.